Ah, summer. The time for swimming pools, cookouts, camp, and getting your house in order. Yep. I said that last one.

-It is tempting to shut down during the summer and only focus on fun (actually, it is really good to do quite a bit of that) but summer is also a great time to focus on doing some of the things that get pushed aside during the school year when academics are in the forefront of our days.
+It is tempting to shut down during the summer and only focus on fun (actually, it is really good to do quite a bit of that) but summer is also a great time to focus on doing some of the things that get pushed aside during the school year.

 Actually, summer is a great time to work on a few simple things that will allow you to have a much better school year come fall.
 Here are seven simple things you can do that will put you a step ahead when you start your school year again.